Previous Charlottesville Symphony performances: March 1980, April 1992, March 2001 and March 2008.

 The 2018-19 season is made possible in part by a major gift from The Joseph and Robert Cornell Memorial Foundation.

 Join UVA Associate Professor of Music Richard Will for a Pre-Concert Lecture on Saturday, November 17 at 7:15pm in the Minor Hall Auditorium.

-The Symphony is pleased to offer free online recordings of Professor Will’s Saturday lectures.
-All Sunday ticket holders will receive an email on the morning of Sunday, November 19 with a link to the lecture recording.
+The Symphony is pleased to offer online recordings of Professor Will’s Saturday lectures free of charge.
+All Sunday ticket holders will receive an email at 6am on Sunday, November 18 with a link to the lecture recording.